metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 Along with the :term:`work directory` and :term:`job log directory`, cylc generates other files and directories when it runs a suite:

-``cylc-suite.db``
+``log/``
+   Directory containing log files including:

+   ``log/db``
       A symlink to the database which cylc uses to record the state of the suite.
-``log/``
+   ``log/job``
-   The directory in which various log files, including :term:`job log files <job log>` live.
+      The directory where the :term:`job log files <job log>` live.
+   ``log/suite``
+      The directory there the :term:`suite log files <suite log>` live.
+      These files are written by cylc as the suite is run and are useful for debugging purposes in the event of error.

 ``suite.rc.processed``
    A copy of the ``suite.rc`` file made after any `Jinja2`_ has been processed
    - we will cover this in the :ref:`tutorial-cylc-consolidating-configuration`